 Making a case for Lisbon

-Starting with a light that inspires both locals and tourists as well as film directors, revealing a city as beautiful and charming as it is modern, then moving on to Fado, that irresistible melody of yore, in Lisbon, you will find everything you have always looked for when on holiday.
-Here are the monuments and the history, here the breathtaking scenery as seen from the city's numerous viewpoints, here the golden sand beaches that tempt you to just lean back, relax, and seize every day you spend here.
+Lisbon is known for its light that inspires both locals and tourists as well as film directors, revealing a city as beautiful and charming as it is modern, then moving on to Fado, that irresistible melody of the ancient days.
+In Lisbon, you will find everything you have always looked for when on holiday.
+Here are the monuments and the history, here is the breathtaking scenery as is seen from the city's numerous viewpoints, here the golden sand beaches that tempt you to just lean back, relax, and seize every day you spend here.

 Sardines are served at the table or on a slice of bread.
 The coals of the grills emanating the heat, the wine glasses tinkle in the hands cheering to life.
 Popular music is heard in the back while both locals and foreigners laugh in a perfect communion of the Lisbon spirit.
 This has been considered the trendiest European destination and we assure you it hasn't been in vain.
 Hurry up, before everyone else gets here.